ashwinbabu888/Discord-Bot/README.md

         reasons); it has been regenerated.**

 ## Passive Abilities
-- Prints "I am ready!" when initialized and ready to be used.
+- Prints "Bot has been initialized.
+Ready for action!" when initialized and ready to be used.
 - Returns the name of a member who leaves or joins the server along with a message.

 ```